Ainokura is a designated UNESCO World Heritage Site in the mountains in the Gokayama area of Toyama Prefecture, on the main island of Honshu.

 It's incredibly peaceful.
 Walking around the village at dusk, the only noises I could hear were the sound of running meltwater, bird song and the wind.

-I hope you enjoy walking around Ainokura Village in winter with me.
+I hope you enjoyed walking around Ainokura Village in winter with me.
 If so, let me know your thoughts by leaving a comment below!

 Get a FREE Guide to Amazing Adventures In The Real Japan: http://buff.ly/1qjt6fe